orbitjs/ember-orbit/README.md

 };
 ```

+Sources have another kind of log as well: a transform log, which tracks
-A log truncation strategy will keep the size in check by observing the sources
+transforms that are applied.
+A log truncation strategy will keep the size of
-associated with the strategy and truncating their logs when a common transform
+transform logs in check.
+It observes the sources associated with the strategy
+and truncates their transform logs when a common transform has been applied
-has been applied to them all.
+to them all.
 Let's add `app/data-strategies/log-truncation.js`:

 ```javascript
 import {